usnistgov/feasst/buildtemplate/notes.rst

 * move checkBond from MC to analyze class for rigid particle simulations (or as part of checkE?)
 * cpplint everything
 * follow the google style guide (loosely)
-* Add license/copyright info at the top of each file, along with authors
 * Move some analysis outside of space class
   - but what if things like trials use the analysis, such as clusters?
   - ""This trial requires MC to have an analyze class...""